Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 30:
 - By Hydr4ze.

-ship 31:
-- By JigglypuffGD.

-ship 32:
-- By KevgenGD.

 ship 33:
 - By Dibbj.
 - Direct remake, with a more sharp and technological approach.